obazl/dev_ocaml/docs/refman/rules_ocaml.md

 on how to use negated options to override defaults.

-In addition to these, which apply to all `ocaml_*` rules, each rule may have its own set of configurable defauls.
+In addition to these, which apply to all `ocaml_*` rules, each rule may have its own set of configurable defaults.

 | Label | Default | `opts` attrib |
 | ----- | ------- | ------- |